Be sure to also read the special Red Tide Bulletin: Spring 2020

 Differentiating Pseudo-nitzschia species by light microscopy is difficult.
 For this reason, Pseudo-nitzschia "seriata" does not refer to an actual species but rather the larger size class of Pseudo-nitzschia, which is generally a more toxigenic group of species.
 Alternatively, Pseudo-nitzschia "delicatissima" refers to the smaller size class that is generally non-toxigenic.
 The dashed line on the plots demarcates the 10,000 cells/L "bloom" threshold designated here for Pseudo-nitzschia populations only.

 Water samples were collected at Santa Cruz Wharf five times in the month of July.
-Pseudo-nitzschia "seriata" and Alexandrium spp. were not detected above bloom levels at any time during the sampling period.
+Molecular probes for toxigenic Pseudo-nitzschia in the "seriata" class are conducted for this site, and was not detected.
+Alexandrium spp. were not detected above bloom levels at any time during the sampling period.
 Domoic acid was not detected in the water samples.

 Cal Poly Pier shore station is supported by SCCOOS PI Ryan Walter and Ally Pasulka at Cal Poly.